Make and Zapier compared (and a better and easier alternative)

 • AI Agents: Dedicated agents that perform multi-step tasks autonomously, now with versioning (draft and published versions) so you can iterate without breaking what's already working

-• AI Chatbots: Build conversational bots for interactive task automation
+• AI Chatbots: Build conversational bots for interactive task automation, now with admin roles, viewer access, and team-ready governance

 • Canvas: A visual design tool for mapping out automation systems, now with auto-generation

-• AI Guardrails: A new built-in app that adds safety checks to any Zap — content moderation, PII detection, topic classification, and more — with structured outputs you can route, block, or escalate
+• AI Guardrails: A built-in app that adds safety checks to any Zap, including content moderation, PII detection, and topic classification, with structured outputs you can route, block, or escalate

-• MCP support with Tool Bundle Sharing — create a bundle of MCP tools once and share it via link so teammates can import everything in one go
+• MCP support with Tool Bundle Sharing, so teammates can import a full set of MCP tools in one go

 The caveat?
 AI Agents and Chatbots are separate paid add-ons on top of the base platform, which adds complexity and cost.